-- 8. Shawnigan Garage: Alexander's Garage opened in 1925 on the same site that Shawnigan Garage operates today (on the corner of Shawnigan-Mill Bay Road and Shawnigan Lake Road).
+- 7. Shawnigan Garage: Alexander's Garage opened in 1925 on the same site that Shawnigan Garage operates today (on the corner of Shawnigan-Mill Bay Road and Shawnigan Lake Road).
 This garage offers fuel sales and automobile services on site.
-A collection of used bunkhouses makes up part of the buildings that are still in use today. - 9.
+A collection of used bunkhouses makes up part of the buildings that are still in use today. - 8.
 All Saints Anglican Church: The church was built in 1913 on a hill overlooking Shawnigan Lake, on Hipwood Road, where parishioners would attend services.
 In 1938, the church was sawn in half and moved to a more convenient location, at the corner of Wilmot and Wallbank Roads.
 It was de-consecrated in 1976 and for many years was home to the successful Auld Kirk Gallery.
 Beautifully upgraded, the building has apparent heritage value.
-The original parish house, still located at the top of Hipwood Road, also has potential heritage value. - 10.
+The original parish house, still located at the top of Hipwood Road, also has potential heritage value. - 9.
 Mary Queen of the World Catholic Church: The first public school at Shawnigan Lake opened on this site in 1893.
 When another school opened in the village in 1951, the old buildings were considered redundant.
 The Catholic church bought the property and fashioned the two original school buildings into a church.
-The first service was held in December 1955 and continues today. - 11.
-The Old Shawnigan Lake Community Hall: Built in 1931, this hall replaced the original Shawnigan Lake Athletic Association Hall (1910) after a fire destroyed the commercial centre on the Shawnigan Lake waterfront in 1930.
-The hall was sold to generate funds to build the new community centre and is privately owned. - 12.
+The first service was held in December 1955 and continues today. - 10.
 The Galley: Early in the 20th century, if not before, the property on the south end of Strathcona Bay was the site of a boat rental business.
 In 1946, new owners added a popular snack bar called The Galley, and the boat rental morphed into a marina with an official water base airport, which is still in use.
-The Galley has recently re-opened as a restaurant. - 13.
+The Galley has recently re-opened as a restaurant. - 11.
 Thain Road House: Built by early pioneers, the house may have architectural heritage value and was the setting for part of the movie Little Women, filmed in 1994.